Yelp/paasta/docs/source/isolation.rst

 then the kernel will invoke the OOM killer, which in turn will kill off one of the processes in the cgroup (often, but not always, this is the biggest contributor to the memory usage).
 If this is the only process running in the Docker container, then the container will die.
-Kubernetes will attempt to reschedule the Pod to maintain the desired number of replicas specified in the Deployment.
-For each PaaSTA instance, a Deployment is created which manages the state of the Pods for that instance, ensuring that a specified number of replicas (specified in soa-configs) are running at any given time.
+Kubernetes will restart the container as the RestartPolicy for the container is set to "Always".

 CPUs
 """"